The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 Cohere

-Cohere remains very interesting for enterprise text and retrieval-heavy work.
-Command A is not the cheapest flagship, but Command R and Command R7B are aggressively priced, and Cohere's broader product story still centers on retrieval, control, and private deployment rather than maximal consumer-platform sprawl.
+Cohere remains interesting for enterprise text and retrieval-heavy work.
+Command A is not the cheapest flagship, but Command R and Command R7B are aggressively priced, and Cohere's broader product story still centers on retrieval, control, and private deployment rather than consumer-platform sprawl.
+The main caveat here is pricing visibility for some non-generation SKUs, so those rows stay conservative.

 Cohere current public rows